This month is dedicated to raising awareness of cholesterol and funds to enable Heart UK to carry out their life-saving work.

 If your cholesterol is raised, there are treatments available if you need them.
-But it’s usually possible to lower cholesterol naturally with healthy lifestyle changes.
+But it’s usually possible to lower levels naturally with healthy lifestyle changes.

 What does high cholesterol mean?

 Anyone can have high cholesterol, even if you are young, slim, eat well and exercise.
-That’s because high cholesterol can be caused by different things.
+That’s because high levels can be caused by different things.